 Gallstones can be effectively prevented by following a few basic simple measures.
 These are:

-- Since 80% of all gallstones formed are due to cholesterol buildup, low-fat foods are recommended.
+- Since 80% of all gallstones formed are due to cholesterol buildup, low-fat food is recommended.
 In addition to this, following a healthy and balanced diet helps the body to prevent gallstones from forming.

-- Regular exercise helps keep the body fit and functioning properly.
+- Regular exercise helps keep the body fit and function properly.

-- Intake of fibre and fluids aids in digestion and helps to pass stools easily.
+- Intake of fiber and fluids aids in digestion and helps to pass stools easily.